gpetrousov/compilers/README.md

 - Generates lexers in C and C++
 - Can be connected with scripting languages with SWIG: https://en.wikipedia.org/wiki/SWIG
 - `yytext`: contains the text that matched the regular expression pattern in the rule
+		- When called outside of a `while` loop, it only returns a single character.
+		- When it reads multiple characters, it evaluates an action multiple times.
+- The `yywrap` function:
+		- Used to determine whether the lexer has reached the end of a file.
+		- Automatically called from yylex.
+		- If yywrap returns 1: no more characters to analyze (EOF).
+		- if yywrap returns 0: yywrap opened a new file for processing.
+		- It's a mechanism which allows processing of multiple files.
+		- If skipped, `gcc` will complain, should skip it with `%option noyywrap` at the very top of the lexer source file.

 ### Which one to use (tool or manual)
 - There is no correct answer here.